PaulFrankling/PaulFrankling-online-cv/README.md

       1. The navigation bar shows clear options in which section to go on the page.

-    * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see the client in a different capacity.
+    * As a First Time Visitor, I want to locate social media links to further legitamise the profile and allow the employer to see myself in a different capacity.

       1. At the bottom of the page, the user can view different social media accounts of mine.
 The links take the user to a new tab, keeping my website open on the previous tab.

   * Returning Visitor Goals

       * As a Returning Visitor, I would like to contact the person with any queries or propositions.

+        1. There is an established contact form for the user to contact me and the navigation takes the user straight to it.

+      * As a Returning Visitor, I would like to be able to view and/or download the persons CV that is available on the website.

+        1. The opening section of the webpage allows the user to download my CV through the use of an interactive icon.

+        1. The pdf file opens on a new tab for the user, maintaining my website on the previous tab.

+  * Frequent User Goals

+      * As a Frequent User, I would like to be able to connect with the person on their social media accounts.

+        1. The user can frequently return to the website and contact me more informally through the use of my social media accounts.

+      * As a Frequent User, I would like to see of any updates to their CV or website.

+        1. The user may want to see of any updates to the many aspedts of my CV.

 ## Deployment:

 ### GitHub Pages